 How to Get Help for Your Child

 Talk to your child.
-It’s a difficult time in their life and you’re the one who loves them unconditionally.
+It’s a difficult time in their life, and you’re the one who loves them unconditionally.
 Explore using any resources your child’s school may have and contact your family doctor for advice.
-It’s an emotional time in their life and they need your support.
+It is an emotional time in their life and they need your support.

-At Denver Health, our behavioral health team provides expert care for children and adolescents ages 8-17.
+At Denver Health, our Behavioral Health team provides expert care for children and adolescents ages eight to 17.
 Therapy includes having patients better understand what the triggers are for distress and recognizing how their thoughts, feelings and behaviors can lead to stress and suicidal thoughts.
 Inpatient and outpatient therapies are available as part of each customized treatment plan.

-Prior to discharge, our caring staff looks for their clients to no longer have suicide or homicidal thoughts.
-Our providers realize that any symptom of a mood or anxiety or other disorder at discharge may take months to go away.
+Prior to discharge, our caring staff looks for their clients to no longer have suicidal or homicidal thoughts.
+Our providers realize that any symptom of a mood, anxiety or other disorder at discharge may take months to go away.